-I am an accredited member of the Health Care and Professions Council (HCPC) and British Association of Art Therapists (BAAT).
-I have regular supervision and am committed to continuing personal development.
+I am registered with the Health Care and Professions Council (HCPC) and a member of the British Association of Art Therapists (BAAT).
+I have regular supervision and am committed to continuing professional development.

 I completed my 3-year Masters level training in Art Psychotherapy at Roehampton University, achieving a Merit.